Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

     ### Customizing Columns

     - **Show/Hide Columns**:
-      - **Click on the Column Header Menu**: Each column header has a dropdown.
       - **Select "Hide Column" or "Show Column"**: Customize which columns are visible.

     ## Contributors